Wolfenswan/Digital-Humanities-Link-Repository/Readme.md

 ## Specialized Topics
 #### Digital History
-- [Awesome Digital History](https://github.com/maehr/awesome-digital-history) - The definitive publicly curated list for all things Digital History.
+- [Awesome Digital History](https://github.com/maehr/awesome-digital-history) - Curated lists of finding aids for primary sources as well as courses and learning tools to explore history digitally.
 - [Digital History Project](http://digitalhistory.unl.edu/) - overview of scholars, projects and courses in the field of Digital History
 - [Tempopedia](https://tempopedia.org/) - Directory of Digital History Projects